-Some tourists thinks they should look very simple while entering Iran, but amazingly Iranian women are chic and poshed up.
-They wear makeup, dye hair and have the latest styles.
+Some tourists think they should look very simple while entering Iran, but amazingly Iranian women are chic and pushed up.
+They wear makeup, dye hair, and have the latest styles.
 It has become the norm to look more fashionable, there’s no push-back about it.
-Nowadays young Iranians access to social media, movies, magazines and foreign beauty products.
+Nowadays young Iranians have access to social media, movies, magazines, and foreign beauty products.
 They follow the latest Western fashion trend on Instagram and find out more about beauty standards.
-Some of hashtags you can search about recent Iranian clothing styles are #Persian Style, #Persian Fashion, #Persian Clothing, #manto.
+Some of the hashtags you can search about recent Iranian clothing styles are #Persian Style, #Persian Fashion, #Persian Clothing, #manto.

 Iranian Clothes Categories:

-A formal version of scarf, usually worn in darker colours like black and navy blue.
-It’s used by female students and staff in formal occasions and offices.
+A formal version of a scarf, usually worn in darker colors like black and navy blue.
+Usually, female students and staff on formal occasions and in offices wear Maghnae.

-Chadur is Islamic outer garment.
-In fact, it’s an open cloak which covers the body shape from top of the head to feet.
 It’s worn by religious people to be more moderate.
-They wear black chadurs on streets.
-The colourful ones are mostly used at home in front of guests.
+They wear black chadurs on the streets.
+The colorful ones are mostly used at home in front of guests.